YOUR FIRST ALASKA DRIVER'S LICENSE

 What do I bring to the DMV office to get a Standard License

 To acquire your Alaska driver's license, you are required to present documents that verify your identity, including your name and date of birth, your current address, and your Social Security number.
-Below are the five categories of documents, along with examples for each.
+Below are the four categories of documents, along with examples for each.
 Should you find it challenging to procure any of these documents, please reach out to the Alaska DMV for alternative solutions.
 Ensure you bring one document from each category to the DMV when you apply.

 Examples of Required Documents to get a Credential